-- (a) courses of study of a general description determined by the Minister on the recommendation of NESA are to be provided for each student in each year - (b) those courses of study are to include a course of study in English - (c) those courses of study are to comply with a pattern of study determined by the Minister on the recommendation of NESA - (d) those courses of study are to be taught in accordance with a syllabus developed or endorsed by NESA and approved by the Minister.
+- (a) Courses of study of a general description determined by the Minister on the recommendation of NESA are to be provided for each student in each year. - (b) Courses of study are to include a course of study in English. - (c) Courses of study are to comply with a pattern of study determined by the Minister on the recommendation of NESA - (d) Courses of study are to be taught in accordance with a syllabus developed or endorsed by NESA and approved by the Minister.

-These requirements are articulated in Attachment 2
+These requirements are articulated in Attachment 2.